 After eating, I got a brownie for some dessert, we headed back to our hotel with one last look at the bay, and we turned in for the night to get ready to leave in the morning.

 Geoje was one of my top trips in Korea.
 It helped that the weather was great, but it was a pretty big island with lots to explore.
 I would probably try to get a car next time and stay a bit longer just to see everything.
-Definitely consider it if you’re looking for new places to see in Korea. 🙂Check out our Korean ebooks and more at the Dom & Hyo Store!Get all of our graphics from 2014 until the present.
+Definitely consider it if you’re looking for new places to see in Korea. 🙂Check out or Dom & Hyo ebooks below.
+Our compilation features all of our graphics from 2014 until the present.
 Save time by getting all of them with one click.
 Also included are 3 ebooks to help you with your Korean studies.